-16. Health and Safety
+17. Health and Safety

-- 16.1 We recognise the importance of safeguarding pupils throughout the school day.
-Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 16.2 Part of the safeguarding measures we have in place include the safe drop off and collection of pupils at the start and end of the school day.
+- 17.1 We recognise the importance of safeguarding pupils throughout the school day.
+Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 17.2 Part of the safeguarding measures we have in place include the safe drop off and collection of pupils at the start and end of the school day.
 Walking and cycling safely to school are encouraged.
-Taxis will drop students off in local car parks; bus stops are near Spinfield Lane and outside the Cote car park.

-- 16.3 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
-School should be notified by the parents/carers regarding whom they have authorised for this task. - 16.4 Students who attend after school clubs / meetings / activities are supervised and will ensure they are clear about arrangements to travel home. - 16.5 In the event of a pupil going missing during the course of the school day we will carry out immediate checks and follow our written procedures to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.
+Taxis will drop students off in local car parks; bus stops are near Spinfield Lane and outside the Cote car park. - 17.3 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
+School should be notified by the parents/carers regarding whom they have authorised for this task.
+There are signout procedures with the attendance officer to ensure students do not leave the site without permission. - 17.4 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police. - 17.5 When the school is hired out to a 3rd party provider, we ensure that they have appropriate arrangements in place to keep children safe through the sight of their child protection and safer recruitment procedures. - 17.6 At Sir William Borlase's Grammar School we ensure that we are aware of the content of materials used by any visiting speakers prior to their visit.

-17. Prevent Duty
+18. Prevent Duty

-- 17.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 17.2 All school staff and governors have completed Prevent training and we have training logs to evidence this. - 17.3 We have in place and monitor appropriate web filtering systems. - 17.4 The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales GOV.UK (www.gov.uk)
+- 18.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 18.2 All school staff and governors have completed Prevent training and we have training logs to evidence this. - 18.3 We have in place and monitor appropriate web filtering systems. - 18.4 The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales GOV.UK (www.gov.uk)

-18.Online Safety
+19. Online Safety